revolist/revogrid-docs/guide/api/revoGrid.md

 All complex property types such as `ColumnRegular`, `ColumnProp`, `ColumnDataSchemaModel` can be found there.
 :::

-:::tip
+:::info
-For a comprehensive events guide, check the [dependency tree](#Dependencies).
+For a comprehensive events guide, check the [Events](./events.md).
 All events propagate to the root level of the grid.
+[Dependency tree](#Dependencies).
 :::

 ## Properties